-The General Osteopathic Council is committed to ensuring that all our activities, as a regulator, a service provider and an employer, provide equality of opportunity.
+The General Osteopathic Council is committed to promoting equity, valuing diversity and embracing inclusivity throughout our work as a regulator, as a service provider and as an employer.

 Under the Equality Act 2010 we are subject to the ‘general equality duty’ that applies to all bodies exercising public functions.

-- ensure our regulatory framework is fair and free from discrimination
+- Ensure our regulatory activities are fair and free from unlawful discrimination

-- ensure high standards in the recruitment and employment of our staff.
+- Ensure high standards of in the recruitment, development and ongoing work of staff and non-executives

 Our Equality and Diversity Policy sets out in more detail how we intend to meet our equality and diversity objectives.

 Equality, Diversity and Inclusion Pilot

 In 2022 GOsC carried out a pilot to gather views from osteopaths about the questions and messaging we hope to use when collecting information on, and monitoring, diversity in the profession.
 In doing so, we hope to understand how our processes and procedures may impact on those with protected characteristics.

 The findings of the Equality, Diversity and Inclusion (EDI) pilot, which included a survey and a series of online focus groups, was published March 2023.
 Read the EDI pilot findings report.

 You can find out more about the pilot and our work to progress the report’s recommendations on our Equality, diversity and inclusion research page.